azuzow/MinecraftSemanticSegmentation/docs/final.md

 <div style="text-align:center"><img src="./images/dataplots/ioute1.png" width="400"/> </div>

 An IoU value that is closer to 1 means it is more accurate.
-In the training, the IoU starts at 0 and quickly increases towards 0.9-1.0 which indicates our model is able to learn quickly and accurately.
+In the training, the IoU starts at 0 and quickly increases towards 0.9-1.0 which indicates my model is able to learn quickly and accurately.

 ### Loss Function

 The loss functions for the training and testing data were graphed over 51 epochs.
-These represent the cost of our model and a good loss should decrease over time.
+These represent the cost of my model and a good loss should decrease over time.

 #### Training Loss